Olympic weightlifting: Official procedure

-In each weight division, lifters compete in both the snatch and clean and jerk.
+In each weight division, lifters compete in both the snatch and the clean and jerk.
 Prizes are usually given for the heaviest weights lifted in each and in the overall—the maximum lifts of both added.
 The order of the competition is up to the lifters—the competitor who chooses to attempt the lowest weight goes first.
 If they are unsuccessful at that weight, they have the option of reattempting at that weight or trying a heavier weight after any other competitors have made attempts at the previous weight or any other intermediate weights.
 The barbell is loaded incrementally and progresses to a heavier weight throughout the course of competition.
 Weights are set in 1-kilogram increments.
-If two athletes lift the same weight, they are both credited with it but in terms of placing the one who lifted the weight first gets the highest placing.
+If two athletes lift the same weight, they are both credited with it, but in terms of placing, the one who lifted the weight first gets the highest placing.

 During competition, the snatch event takes place first, followed by a short intermission, and then the clean and jerk event.
 There are two side judges and one head referee who together provide a "successful" or "failed" result for each attempt based on their observation of the lift within the governing body's rules and regulations.
 Two successes are required for any attempt to pass.
-Usually, the judges' and referee's results are registered via a lighting system with a white light indicating a "successful" lift and a red light indicating a "failed" lift.
-This is done for the benefit of all in attendance be they athlete, coach, administrator or audience.
+Usually, the judges' and referee's results are registered via a lighting system, with a white light indicating a "successful" lift and a red light indicating a "failed" lift.
+This is done for the benefit of all in attendance, be they athlete, coach, administrator, or audience.
 In addition, one or two technical officials may be present to advise during a ruling.

 Lifters who fail to successfully complete at least one snatch and at least one clean and jerk fail to total, and receive an "incomplete" entry for the competition.